Maciej-Kalisz/AutoYTD/README.md

 - If multiple textures in folder, each would get it's own variation file
 - Folder name is default texture name, but can be changed pre-packing

+### Property management

+- Ability to select the properties to be applied to all files (or use automatic setting)

 ### File name scanning

 - Have preset names which automatically translate into model names